sallamarieini/ohtu-project-RNames/README.md

 # RNames documentation

 This repository contains the required documentation for the course TKT20007 Ohjelmistotuotantoprojekti.
-This is not the repository for [the actual application](https://github.com/karilint/rnames).
+This is not [the repository for the application](https://github.com/karilint/rnames).

 ## App